 Summary

-Cache Memory is used to improvement the performance of a computer.
+Cache computer memory is a small, high-speed memory located between the CPU and main memory (RAM).
+Its main purpose is to speed up data access by storing frequently used data and instructions close to the processor.
 I hope you have learned about cach and how the cach data in flow from one level to other.

 Thanks